 Integrated data unlocks a layer of connectivity that businesses need if they want to compete in today’s economy.
 By connecting systems that contain valuable data and integrating them across departments and locations, organizations are able to achieve data continuity and seamless knowledge transfer.
 This benefits the company as a whole, not just a team or individual, promoting intersystem cooperation for a complete overview of the business.

-In order to remain competitive, companies need access to accurate, relevant, and up-to-date information.
-When systems are equipped with real-time integration, they can elevate their performance across the board.
+In order to remain competitive, companies need access to accurate, relevant, reliable data.
+When systems are equipped with real-time, integrated data, they can elevate their performance across the board.
 Not only will collecting data and converting it into its final, usable format take far less time and allows for actionable insights, agility, and real-time intelligence.

 To explain how data integration works, we'll bring a real life example of how a medium-sized business would integrate data.